YuexinX/cs111_lab0/README.md

 # A Kernel Seedling

-In this lab we create a /proc/count file that shows the current number of running processes running.
-We write a kernel module that runs in kernel mode to acces the process table that runs within kernel mode.
-The file proc_count.c consist of the kernel module.
+a kernel module that runs in kernel mode to acces the number of process running.

-In the module, we used for_each_process(p) to iterate through each process and increment our count by one.
-Then we used seq_printf to output our result.

 ## Building

-Build your module with make command insert module into the kernel
+Build your module with make command insert module into the kernel using sudo insmod

 ```shell
 make